DragonSenseiGuy/secret-crow-online/.github/ISSUE_TEMPLATE/feature_request.md

 ## Use Case

 _What is your request?
-How would it benefit you or other players?_
+How would it benefit you or other players?
+(Drawings or sketches are welcome!)_

 ## Details